Yuan-Meng/personal_website_2.0/content/notes/awakening/index.md

 # **Work to Live, Don't Live to Work**

-One colleague was hexed that they gave up pleasures and hobbies to compensate for work left "undone" (or so they thought) by colleagues who prioritize family and life, only to find that such efforts did't contribute to promotion, where direction and impact are valued over pure labor.
-I asked, *"What did you give up your life for?"*" The answer was stereotypically East Asian: working hard is all they know, and seeing things done imperfectly makes them anxious.
+One colleague was hexed that they gave up pleasures and hobbies to compensate for work left "undone" (or so they thought or told me) by colleagues who prioritize family and life, only to find that such efforts did't contribute to promotion, for which direction and impact are valued over pure labor.
+I asked, *"Then what did you give up your life for?"*" The answer was stereotypically East Asian: working hard is all they know, and seeing things done imperfectly makes them anxious.

 I wanted --- and still strive --- to be a "great" (however defined) ML engineer who masters their craft, but my motivation comes from intrinsic curiosity about machine learning: how knowledge is learned and represented in a network, and how architectural or data augmentations improve user experiences.
 My efforts are for myself.
-If someone else finds joy in being a good parent, they should focus on spending quality time with their kids.
+If someone else only finds joy in being a good parent, they should focus on spending quality time with their kids accordingly.
 I believe emotions act as reinforcement learning signals: there's no such thing as "success," only finding what you desire and satiating that hunger.

 There are many things I enjoy besides machine learning: spending time in nature, live music, good food, chatting about random topics with friends and partners, and indulging my curiosities.
 I work to get paid --- if I can create a more joyful experience for users through my work, that's great, but it's not my purpose.
 I have only < 100 years under the sun, and I live to enjoy the wonders of our universe.